markostanimirovic/ngrx-signal-store-playground/README.md

 - [Custom Store Features](#custom-store-features)
 - [Entity Management](#entity-management)

-### `signalStore`

-> Other function name suggestions:
->
-> - `store`
-> - `createStore`
-> - `createSignalStore`
+### `createSignalStore`

-The `signalStore` function acts as a pipe that accepts a sequence of store features.
+The `createSignalStore` function acts as a pipe that accepts a sequence of store features.
 By using various store features, we can add state slices, computed state, updaters, effects, hooks, and DI configuration to the signal store.

 ### Store Features